filecoin-project/specs/sync.md

 Chain syncing is the process a filecoin node runs to sync its internal chain state with new blocks from the network and new blocks it itself has mined.
 A node syncs in two distinct modes: `syncing` and `caught up`.
 Chain syncing updates both local storage of chain data and the head of the current heaviest observed chain.

 'Syncing' mode and 'Caught up' mode are two distinct processes.
 'Syncing' mode, or 'the initial sync' is a process that is triggered when a node is far enough behind the rest of the network.
-This process terminates once the nodes 'head' is    sufficiently far ahead.
+This process terminates once the node's 'head' is sufficiently close to the current chain head.
+This is a configurable default, but as a default we may use 10*Block_Time.

 Once 'syncing' is complete, the 'caught up' sync process begins.
 This process keeps the node up to date with the rest of the network, and terminates only when the node is shut down.

 ## Interface